sobolev-alexey/code-challenge-frontend-developer/README.md

 - Maintainability
 - Use of industry best practices

+Some specific things that we are looking for:

+ - State manager
+ - Navigation solution
+ - Componentization
+ - Communiation in the repo and/or code
+ - Best practices with API calls and data
+ - Separation of concerns between business and UI logic

 ### Goals
-Implement the screens based off the wireframes and api below using **advanced techniques** and **industry best practices** for your platform.
+Implement the screens based off the wireframes and api below using **advanced techniques** and **industry best practices** for React.
 Note that the wireframes may not be complete, so use your best judgment for UI/UX implementation. **Do not use a boilerplate like React Boilerplate or Ignite for this challenge.** We want to see how you structure your project and what tooling you use from scratch. **Create-react-app is fine to use.**

 ### Specifications
 Data:

-The api url is: https://opentdb.com/api.php?amount=10&difficulty=hard&type=boolean
+The API url is: https://opentdb.com/api.php?amount=10&difficulty=hard&type=boolean

 Sample returned json:
 ```js